 The Future of Climate Change Solutions Is Here

-As part of a global plastic waste recycling initiative, UBQ material provides the final link for a true circular value chain by producing a useful thermoplastic out of landfill-diverted waste.
-We’re pleased and honored that a respected sustainability consulting firm such as Quantis has designated UBQ material a “sustainable alternative in terms of climate change when compared to the current baseline treatment of waste.”
+As part of a global plastic waste recycling initiative, UBQ material provides the final link for a true circular value chain by producing useful thermoplastic out of landfill-diverted waste.
+We’re pleased and honoured that a respected sustainability consulting firm such as Quantis has designated UBQ material a “sustainable alternative in terms of climate change when compared to the current baseline treatment of waste.”
 To learn more about UBQ Material and how to introduce biobased materials into your manufacturing process, get in touch with us today.